It’s been said that security is only as strong as its weakest link.

 Compliance

 Many security regulations, such as the General Data Protection Regulation, can require privacy measures.
 Privacy-by-design principles are an important part of achieving the goals of these regulations.
 In addition, following privacy-by-design concepts can help productions stay ahead of the regulatory curve.
-By using privacy by design, it’s more likely that a company complies with current regulations and future ones.
+By using privacy by design and integrating tools like consent management platforms, a company is more likely to comply with current and future regulations.

 Better sleep